-I have always loved music – truly loved it.
-I sing, I try to dance, and I dabble in the piano and used to dabble in guitar.
+I have always loved music – I truly loved it.
+I sing, I try to dance, and I dabble in the piano and use to dabble in guitar.
 My family cannot imagine life without it.
-There was a time though when we were thoroughly concerned.
+There was a time, though, when we were thoroughly concerned.
 When we first adopted our son (autistic) – he could not stand music.
 He would cover his ears and scream.
 We were despondent – How can we never listen to music again?
 Never sing again?

-It took years but eventually he came to love it just as much and now that he is a young man at 20 years old, he also finds it very soothing and helps him to calm down when necessary.
-There is some sort of music I am always interested in trying – lately it is the steel tongue drum.
+It took years, but eventually, he came to love it just as much, and now that he is a young man at 20 years old, he also finds it very soothing and helps him calm down when necessary.
+I am always interested in trying some sort of music – lately, it is the steel tongue drum.
 The sound from that drum is so calming and relaxing.
-Just a great way to make music and you can use it even if you have no idea what you are doing.
+It’s just a great way to make music, and you can use it even if you have no idea what you are doing.
 It all sounds amazing.
-Next I want to dabble in wooden spoons – ever since I was a child watching HeeHaw, I have wanted to try the wooden spoons and they seem to be making a comeback!
+Next, I want to dabble in wooden spoons – ever since I was a child watching HeeHaw, I have wanted to try the wooden spoons, and they seem to be making a comeback!

-There are so many benefits to music but the benefits to autistic children are many.
-When my son hated listening to music we would find him singing Twinkle Twinkle Little Star all the time.
-But he had speech issues and he was repeating sounds but couldn’t quite make many of them.
-I have no doubt though that music helped him to find his way with speaking and phonetics.
-He speaks quite well now and definitely A LOT~ however, when singing his mind doesn’t work quickly enough to still sing quickly enough with the words.
-Doesn’t stop him from trying though.
+There are so many benefits to music, but the benefits to autistic children are many.
+When my son hated listening to music, we would find him singing Twinkle Twinkle Little Star all the time.
+But he had speech issues, and he was repeating sounds but couldn’t quite make many of them.
+I have no doubt, though, that music helped him to find his way with speaking and phonetics.
+He speaks quite well now and definitely A LOT~ however, when singing, his mind doesn’t work quickly enough to still sing quickly enough with the words.
+It doesn’t stop him from trying, though.

-Music also teaches autistic children social skills – it teaches them how to navigate his world while also navigating his relationship with others.
-It can help improve skills in communication, social skills, sensory skills, behavior, cognition, perception, motor skills, self reliance and self determination – according to Very Well Health.
-Basically, all skills that can be improved in the general population with access to music – can also improve for autistic individuals.
+Music also teaches autistic children social skills – it teaches them how to navigate their world while also navigating their relationships with others.
+It can help improve skills in communication, social skills, sensory skills, behavior, cognition, perception, motor skills, self-reliance, and self-determination – according to Very Well Health.
+Basically, all skills that can be improved in the general population with access to music – can also improve autistic individuals.
 We will often break out the record player because we love our vinyl!
-Benjy Grinberg Rostrum founded Rostrum Records which is now located in Los Angeles – always looking forward to new music by record companies.
+Benjy Grinberg Rostrum founded Rostrum Records, which is now located in Los Angeles – always looking forward to new music by record companies.

 What’s the answer?
 Music… And more music.
 Listen to it, create it, feel it.